-These helpful tips and explanations will allow you to make the most of your visit to the AGO.
+These helpful tips will allow you to make the most of your visit to the AGO.
+For more details about Gallery hours, how to book your tickets and the additional health and safety measures being taken, please visit the reopening page here.

 Protecting the Art

 Please do not touch the artwork.
-Keep a safe distance of 1 m (39 in.) between you and the works of art.
-Please do not run in the Gallery.
+Keep a safe distance of 1 metre (39 in.) between you and the works of art.

 Bags, knapsacks, briefcases and parcels larger than 45 x 40 x 15 cm (18 x 16 x 6 in.) are not permitted in the galleries.
-All umbrellas longer than 45 cm (18 in.) must be left at coat check.
-A fee of $4 will be charged to check oversized items (e.g. Folding bikes, skateboard, Luggage).
-Checking of small bags and umbrellas is complimentary.
+Use of the unsupervised umbrella stand is free.

 The AGO allows photography for personal use only, except where indicated.
 We ask that you respect the rights of artists and their representatives under Canadian copyright law.
-For more information on Canadian copyright law, visit http://laws-lois.justice.gc.ca/eng/acts/C-42/.
 Selfie sticks are not permitted.

 Food and Drink

-Food and drink are not permitted in the galleries.
-Please visit the AGO Bistro, the Espresso Bar in Galleria Italia or our family-friendly caféAGO.
-Sealed water bottles and baby bottles are allowed into gallery spaces but must be consumed in non-art spaces or in Walker Court or Galleria Italia.
+Food and drink are not permitted in the Galleries.
+Sealed water bottles and baby bottles are allowed into gallery spaces but must be consumed in Walker Court or Galleria Italia.
+Should you wish to have privacy and a quiet space, a breastfeeding area is available on Level 2 in Gallery 231.

 Please turn your cell phone to the vibrate setting and be respectful of other visitors when using your cell phone.